5 Tax Tasks to Do If You Started a New Business in 2020

 You’ll likely need to file estimated tax payments every quarter, on top of your federal and state payroll taxes if you’ve hired W2 employees.
 A trusted CPA firm can help you understand what you owe and when, and how to properly budget for those payments throughout the year.

-If you’re a new business owner who is unsure on how to approach their 2020 taxes, contact Miller and Company to schedule a free consultation before the end of the year.
+If you’re a new business owner who is unsure on how to approach their 2020 taxes, contact Miller and Company to schedule a consultation before the end of the year.